rnpbr/opennetworking-docs/docs/en/Contribua.md

 task commit
 ```

-Now just fill in the requested information and the commit will be done in a standardized way.
+Now just fill in the requested information and the commit will be made in a standardized way.
 After the commit, you can push to the remote repository.

 ## I didn't find what I need here

-If you haven't found what you need, you can open an [issue on the project](https://git.rnp.br/redes-abertas/docs/-/issues) reporting what you can't do or what needs to be better documented.
+If you haven't found what you need, you can open an [issue in the project](https://git.rnp.br/redes-abertas/docs/-/issues) reporting what you can't do or what needs to be better documented

-## Continuous Improvement
+## Continuous improvement

 This document can be improved by anyone who has an interest in improving it.
 So, feel free to provide more tips to people who also want to contribute :heart: